Jetty Start Mechanism

 Logging libraries often perform class-path lookup of their configuration files (for example, log4j.properties, log4j.xml, logging.properties, and logback.xml), so $JETTY_BASE/resources/ is the ideal place to add those files.

-• The the ext module, that adds all the *.jar files under the $JETTY_BASE/lib/ext/ directory, and subdirectories recursively, to the server class-path.
+• The ext module, that adds all the *.jar files under the $JETTY_BASE/lib/ext/ directory, and subdirectories recursively, to the server class-path.

 On one hand, the ext module provides a handy place to put third party libraries and their dependencies; on the other hand, the $JETTY_BASE/lib/ext/ directory may become a confused mixture of many *.jar files from different third party libraries.